kevinkk525/pysmartnode/README.md

  * /:                   contains a modified boot.py usable on esp8266 and esp32, the project configuration file, ...
  * _templates:          contains templates for building own scripts/components/config.. not to be uploaded to the device
  * _testing:            contains tests of some modules, not needed on the device
+ * dev:                 contains modules that are in development and either contain bugs, are not functional yet or just experimental
  * external_modules:    contains the needed external modules like mqtt_as and uasyncio.
 Can be ignored if the dependencies of this project are available.
  * pysmartnode :        contains the project files, the configuration library and main startup script
     * components:       contains all the component libraries grouped by type